objectrocket/python-client/README.rst

 Installation
 ~~~~~~~~~~~~
-Because we do not have the package up on PyPi yet, build the package manually
+Because we do not have the package up on PyPI yet, build the package manually
 as mentioned below in `Development Notes`_.
 E.G., ``tox -e build``.
 After you
 have the ObjectRocket wheel package, install it like so: